 Thierry Henry (aged 24), Arsenal, 24 Goals, English Premier League Champions

-Above are the top goal scorers from three of Europe’s top four leagues back in the season of 2001/02.
-The aforementioned strikers amassed these tallies while reaching the peak of their careers and furthermore playing for the best teams in their respective leagues.
-There is no doubting their impressive goal scoring but nonetheless it was all a bit predictable.
-That is until one takes a look at the goal scoring charts in Italy during the same season.
-Italy’s topflight was arguably the best league in Europe during the early 2000’s and despite the trite thrown at Serie A for being ‘boring’, Italy certainly doesn’t do predictable.
+Above are the top goal-scorers from three of Europe’s top four leagues back in the season of 2001/02.
+The aforementioned strikers amassed these tallies while reaching the peak of their careers and furthermore, playing for the best teams in their respective leagues.
+There is no doubting their impressive goal-scoring, but it was all a bit predictable.
+That is until one takes a look at the goal-scoring charts in Italy during the same season.
+Italy’s topflight was arguably the best league in Europe during the early 2000s' and despite the trite thrown at Serie A for being ‘boring’, Italy certainly doesn’t do predictable.

 Dario Hubner (aged 35), Piacenza, 24 Goals, 12th place.

 Not only did Hubner have around 10 years on guys like Trezeguet, Henry and Raul, defenders were dealing with a different type of beast altogether.
-He didn’t have the pace or the flicks and tricks of his younger counterparts but he was a fighter and a clinical finisher.
+He didn’t have the pace, flicks or tricks of his younger counterparts, but he was a fighter and a clinical finisher.
 He was a forward who bullied some of the world’s best defenders week in week out in Serie A.

 Hubner was a late bloomer and in 1997, at the age of 30, he made his Serie A debut while playing for Brescia.
 Despite the veteran striker’s efforts, theBiancoazzurri were relegated that season however he would play an integral part in their revival, scoring 21 goals during the 1999/2000 season, guiding the club back to Serie A. The Rondinelle’s was the same age as Hubner and the two veterans went onto to terrorize Serie A, scoring 27 goals between them and helping Brescia to an impressive seventh place finish.